 If you love to geek out over data and want to take your camper van solar system to the next level, the Victron Smart Solar Charge Controller is for you.

-In this post, we will review our experience with the Victron ‘Smart Solar’ MPPT Solar Charge Controller.
-This includes what we like, how to choose the right model for you, and how to install one.
+This post will review our experience with the Victron ‘Smart Solar’ MPPT Solar Charge Controller.
+This includes what we like about the module and how to choose the right model for you.

 What We Love About The Victron Solar Charge Controller